Discover

 The Diamond & Rose Garden

 The magnificent boulevard running through the centre of Port Sunlight is known as the Diamond.
 Its sweeping views from the Jubilee Arch, past the War Memorial and to the Lady Lever Art Gallery are bound to inspire.
-Here you’ll find one of the longest rose gardens in the North West, brimming with several colourful varieties including the tea-scented, apricot-coloured Port Sunlight Rose from David Austin.
-Visit between May and September to see roses in bloom.
+Here you’ll find one of the longest rose gardens in the North West, brimming with colourful blooms including the tea-scented, apricot-coloured Port Sunlight Rose.
+You can admire 25 varieties of roses on the Diamond and around the village, all cared for by our gardeners with advice and support from David Austin Roses.
+Visit between May and September to see our roses in bloom.

 Village Green